 Visit a London Christmas Market

-Hyde Park’s Winter Wonderland is the big Christmas fun fair, with an ice rink, beer tents, an observation wheel, plenty of rides and roller coasters, circus and ice shows and a comedy club.
+The Hyde Park Winter Wonderland is London’s major Christmas fun fair, with an ice rink, beer tents, an observation wheel, plenty of rides and roller coasters, circus and ice shows and a comedy club.
+You may love it – you may not!
 Click here for more info.

 Book a light trail walk in a London park